Eomm/fastify-overview/README.md

 ## Options

-You can pass the following options to the plugin:
+You can pass the following options to the plugin or to the decorator:

 ```js
 app.register(require('fastify-overview'), {